 The Ralph Jones Company, Inc was founded as a manufacturer's representative firm for various types of building materials.
-Company name was changed to Insul-Bead Corp a few years later.
+The company name was changed to Insul-Bead Corporation a few years later.

 Extruding machines and related equipment were purchased for manufacturing plastic building materials.
 Decades later this would open the door to manufacturing encapsulated dock flotation, boat dock bumper and other dock building materials.

 Equipment was purchased for the manufacturing for polystyrene materials including floating logs for boat docks.

 Insul-Bead Corp changes ownership and began focusing it's manufacturing efforts on boat dock flotation.

 It was in 1979 when now President/CEO Brent Cannon found employment as a production worker.
 As he worked his way up the ranks through years of hard work he was developing his entrepreneurial spirit to lead the company forward into the next century.

 After twelve years of service Brent Cannon had a huge vision for the then ailing company.
 In 1991 he, and his wife Rhonda, purchased Insul-Bead and began expanding the product line outside the confines of EPS with roto-molded products, welding and steel works.

 This is the year Insul-Bead expanded beyond its present location, adding an additional ten-acre facility to allow growth in both the expanded polystyrene business and the foam filling of encapsulated float drums.

 By 1999 another seven acres were added for the construction of a new state-of-the-art rotational molding plant.
 This allowed the company to manufacture more float drum shells and lift tanks for the marine industry, all under one roof.